Fintech Boom Continues but Needs Better Regulation – World Bank Report

 Fintech and the Future of Finance

-The report looks at the current state of Fintech, crypto-assets, open banking, policy, regulation and other relevant topics, bringing them together into a coherent picture of where we are now and where we're going.
+The report looks at the current state of fintech, crypto-assets, open banking, policy, regulation, and other relevant topics, bringing them together to create a coherent picture of where we are now and where we're going.

 Given the World Bank's stated goals of ending poverty and increasing prosperity, there's a broad theme in this report: increased accessibility and availability of finance and banking services to everyone, everywhere.
 Good policy-making and regulation are seen as the methods by which that will happen.